-- (1) Powered & supervised outputs designed to drive strobe lights.
-Polarity reversal is used so that pairs of (possibly different coloured) strobes may be controlled, one for alert and the other for evacuate.
-Note alert strobes may not be required by AS1670.4. - (2) General purpose unsupervised relay outputs (clean contacts).
+- (1) Powered & supervised outputs designed to drive Visual Alarm Devices (VADs) beacons or flashing lights.
+Polarity reversal is used so that pairs of (possibly different coloured) VADs may be controlled, one for alert and the other for evacuate.
+Note alert VADs may not be required by AS1670.4. - (2) General purpose unsupervised relay outputs (clean contacts).

 The two types of outputs can be mixed on a module.
 It is necessary to distinguish between the two types of outputs by links on the module.
 These are identified on the silk-screen.
-Programming of which evacuation zones control which outputs, and whether each output is a strobe output or a general purpose output is done with QEConfig^[212] according to customer requirements.
+Programming of which evacuation zones control which outputs, and whether each output is a VAD output or a general purpose output is done with QEConfig according to customer requirements.
 The details are listed on the configuration printout.

-The operation of the powered and supervised outputs can be switched between
+The operation of all the powered and supervised outputs can be switched between: